The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

 \subsection{QN Objects}

 Block-sparse ITensors arise from vector spaces which are a direct sum of smaller subspaces.
 In physics calculations, these subspaces are associated with different \emph{quantum numbers}.
 In ITensor, sets of quantum numbers are stored in QN objects as a collection of name-value pairs, where the value is always an integer.
-Different values may be combined according to the usual rules of integer addition and subtraction, or according to addition modulo $N$.
+Different values may be combined according to the usual rules of integer addition and subtraction, possibly modulo some other integer $N$.
+(For the case of quantum numbers arising from non-Abelian symmetries, these rules must be generalized.)

-QN objects carrying a single quantum number, such as total z-component spin \verb|"Sz"|, may be constructed as:
+QN objects carrying a single quantum number, such as total z-component spin \inlinenohighlight{"Sz"}, may be constructed as: \begin{jlcodeblock} q0 = QN("Sz",0) q1 = QN("Sz",1) \end{jlcodeblock} QNs may be added, subtracted, and compared: \begin{jlcodeblock} q0 + q1 == QN("Sz",1) # true q1 + q1 == QN("Sz",2) # true \end{jlcodeblock}